 - Use descriptive headings – 80% of people browsing the web scan for the info they need, so make it easy.

 - Make it clean – it’s harder (and slower) to read online, so use bigger fonts and leave plenty of empty space.

 Avoid the template trap

-When choosing an off-the-shelf website template, you naturally expect your site will end up looking like the sample in the gallery.
-But that will only happen if your headers and text blocks are roughly the same length as theirs.
-You need to write to the template you choose, or else it will start to look odd.
+You naturally anticipate your site to look like the sample in the gallery when you choose an off-the-shelf website template.
+But only if your headers and text blocks are around the same length as theirs will this happen.
+You must adhere to the template you select; else, it will begin to appear bizarre.

 Not everything on your website should sell

 Consider more than what you want from your visitors while developing a website.
 Consider what questions they’re likely to be grappling with right now.
 Are you able to respond to their questions?
 Here are some reasons why it’s a good idea to provide beneficial knowledge or advice:

 - Attract people to your site.
 Your greatest articles may start to appear as recommended reading when people search for a topic online.
 If the article is useful, readers will start sharing it with their friends.